 and let

-where $T_i$ indicates if a student received an email, which is determined by the threshold $c$, in our case 0.4 of the predicted probability to pass the exam $W_i$. $Y_i$ is the sum of points of student $i$ in his/her (latest) final exam and $u_i$ is the error term.
-For the analysis only students who attended at least once in the final exam were included ($n = 337$).
-This design deterministically assigns the treatment which means that only if $W_i \leq c$ the student will receive the treatment.
+where $T_i$ indicates if a student received an email, which is determined by the threshold $c$, in our case 0.4 of the predicted probability to pass the exam $W_i$. $Y_i$ is the sum of points of student $i$ in their (latest) final exam, and $u_i$ is an error term.
+For the analysis, only students who attended at least one final exam were included ($n = 337$).
+This design deterministically assigns the treatment, which means that only if $W_i \leq c$ will the student receive the treatment.
 The treatment effect is represented by $\alpha$.

-The approach above is a \textit{sharp RDD} since the two groups (treatment, no treatment) are perfectly separated by the cutoff, which is a crucial assumption in this method to identify a potential treatment effect.
-Unfortunately, this is not the case in our design as we also want to reflect the individual collaboration to the course in our decision.
-Thus, the groups are no longer perfectly separated.
-Consequently, we cannot apply this method to our data.
+The approach sketched above is a \textit{sharp RDD} since the two groups (treatment, no treatment) are perfectly separated by the cutoff.

+However, as explained above, this is not the case in our design as we also wanted to consider the student's activity in the course in our decision.
+Thus, the groups are no longer \emph{perfectly} separated.

-We therefore refer to an extension of this design, called \textit{fuzzy RDD}.
-In this case only the probability of receiving the treatment needs to increase considerably at the cutoff and not from 0 to 1 as in the sharp design.
+We, therefore, employed an extension of this design, called \textit{fuzzy RDD}.
+In this case, only the probability of receiving the treatment needs to increase considerably at the cutoff and not from 0 to 1, as in the sharp design.
 This non-parametric approach estimates a \textit{local average treatment effect (LATE)} $\alpha$ in equation \eqref{eq:2_stage} through an instrumental variable (IV) setting \cite{angristidentification1996}.